 During this process, the body generates energy from fatty acids.
 As a result, you will excrete the excess ketones in the urine.
-You can measure the ketones levels by using Vivoo urine strips and prevent many health conditions.
+You can measure the ketones levels by using Vivoo urine tests.

 For maintaining balance in your body, we created Super Meals recipes for pre-and post-workout that will recharge your body.

 You must provide the body with the best source of energy, like a quality meal, tо get the full benefit out of your training.
 What does a quality meal mean?
 A diet that is easy to digest, full of macronutrients, and allows you to exercise without feeling nauseous.

 Digesting food and obtaining nutrients for energy takes some time.
 However, we have a lot of control over the time it takes for cells to receive energy from a meal because this depends on the type of food we choose to eat.
 To ensure your body gets the energy it needs before exercising, you should eat a meal rich in complex carbs and proteins 2-3 hours before exercising.